 Now I'd like to put my two cents in the pot.
 Action speaks louder than words.
 Another saying on the subject is "If you don't live it, you don't believe it."
 If my beliefs should come into question, either by myself or someone else, the first thing I do now is examine my behavior.
 I check to see if my walk really does match my talk.

 I am a believer in the United States Constitution.
 I spent twenty-two years in the military prepared to defend it.
-Again I'll reiterate, in the Constitution, the "Freedom of Religion Right" has come to be know as "Separation of Church and State."
+Again, I'll reiterate, in the Constitution, the "Freedom of Religion Right" has come to be known as "Separation of Church and State."
 To most it means that I am free to believe what I want.
-And if my faith happens to be in the majority, so should the government.
-Just look at all the Sunday (Sabbath) based laws there were and probably still are on the books.
+And if my faith happens to be in the majority, so should the government's.
+Just look at all the Sunday based laws there were and probably still are on the books.
 I remember that there was a law in Boston that prohibited dancing, along with a myriad of things you couldn't do, on Sunday.
-Those laws were called "Blue Laws" and were mostly made to keep Christians in need of faith and non-Christian from doing what was considered wrong (sinful) on the holy day of Sabbath.
+Those laws were called "Blue Laws" and were mostly made to keep Christians in need of faith and non-Christians from doing what was considered wrong (sinful) on the holy day of Sabbath(2021 – Actually, I just found out the Sabbath is Saturday).
 Big brother looking out for us.

 A bona fide example of the majority's "You all should believe what I believe," is "The Mt.
 Soledad Cross" in San Diego.
 NBC San Diego's, Ken Kramer did a short history of the Mt.
 Soledad Cross, on the May 26, 2006, television news broadcast.
 He was trying to determine if the cross was put up as a war memorial or a religious symbol.
 It appears that the memorial is for WW1, WW2, and Korea.
 I think Vietnam and the Iraq (Desert Storm) wars were added but I really don't know.
 There was no clear indication of why it was put up: the choice being religious symbol or war memorial.
 Say what you will, but a rose by any other name is still a rose.
 It could be said, "If it quacks like a duck, walks like a duck, flies like a duck, looks like a duck and behaves like a duck, it's probably a duck."
 Calling the cross a war memorial doesn't lessen it as a religious symbol.